CAN-Lab-Fudan/Epidemic-Transmission/README.md

 ## 4. TaHiP
 ### 4.1 Background Information
 Predicting future dynamics on networks, especially hypergraphs with unknown topology, is a challenging task due to the complexity of higher-order interactions.
-This project introduces **TaHiP** (Topology-Agnostic Higher-Order Dynamics Prediction), a novel algorithm designed to predict dynamics on hypergraphs without requiring complete topology information.
+This project introduces **TaHiP** (Topology-Agnostic-Higher-Order Dynamics Prediction), a novel algorithm designed to predict dynamics on hypergraphs without requiring complete topology information.
 By leveraging observed nodal states to train a surrogate matrix, **TaHiP** accurately predicts future states on hypergraphs.
 Experiments show that **TaHiP** outperforms Transformer-based models in both synthetic and real-world settings, offering a robust solution for dynamic prediction tasks.

 Our paper is available at [this link](https://ieeexplore.ieee.org/document/10794522).
 Citations are welcome.